- What’s in a Brooklyn Bedding Bowery Mattress?

 Regardless of whether or not you notice a new mattress smell, it’s a good idea to keep the bedroom well ventilated for the first few days after unboxing and setting up the Bowery.
 Brooklyn Bedding also notes that there is a break-in period of 30-45 nights for their mattresses.

 In our experience, Brooklyn Bedding has never been transparent about the weight capacity of their mattresses.
-When we reviewed the Brooklyn Bedding Signature last year, we couldn’t find this information anywhere on their official website or social media.
+When we initially did research on Brooklyn Bedding Signature, we couldn’t find this information anywhere on their official website or social media.
 We ended up having to go through customer support to find out the answer, and we’ve done the same for this mattress model, as well.

 How Does the Brooklyn Bedding Bowery Mattress Feel?